-A letter of similar content has been sent to the Financial Action Task Force and to the Committee of Experts on the Evaluation of Anti-Money Laundering Measures and the Financing of Terrorism - MONEYVAL.
+A letter of similar content has been sent to the Government of Serbia and to the Financial Action Task Force.

-Please accept, Excellency, the assurances of our highest consideration.
+Please accept, Ms. Frankow-Jaśkiewicz, the assurances of our highest consideration.

 Fionnuala Ní Aoláin

 Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism